IAlready8/GMB-GRAPHIC-PERSONAL/README.md

 -   `src/services/`: Application services.
     -   `gallery.service.ts`: Provides project data for the gallery.
     -   `journal.service.ts`: Provides article data for the journal.
+    -   `gemini.service.ts`: Handles communication with the Google Gemini API.

 ---

+## Environment Variables

+To use the AI-powered features, you must have a Google Gemini API key.
+This key must be available as an environment variable named `API_KEY`.
+When deploying to Vercel, you will need to add this environment variable in your project settings.

 ## Deploying to Vercel